Learn Landshape — Pick. Embed

 This example should make clear some of the advantages of embedding.

-All these commands can be found in the Holygon Landshape Main toolbar.
+All these commands can be found in the toolbar Holygon Landshape Pick.

 Advanced Example – Retaining Wall

 Let's say you have a slope, and wish to create a terrace by adding a retaining wall, made of corteen steel, ¼ inch thick.
 In Landshape, remember that terrain may have any slope, as long as it's not vertical.
-This includes a 89.9° precipice.
+A 89.9° precipice is fine.

-Draw a circle in the model void, group it, and rotate it in green or red, using standard Sketchup tools.
+Draw a circle in the model void, group it, and rotate it in green or red, using standard Sketchup tools, to slant it.

 Select the group, and run Form.
 This should create a new Landshape terrain plot.